-- We recommend adding (seasoning) salt at the end and not the beginning (especially if you don’t add any extra oil).
+- We recommend adding (seasoning) salt after air frying (especially if you’re not using oil).
 Otherwise, the salt might just fly around in the air fryer and get burned by the heating elements.

-First, preheat the air fryer to 385 degrees Fahrenheit.
+First, preheat the air fryer to 385 degrees Fahrenheit (195 degrees Fahrenheit).

-When the air fryer has pre-heated, place the frozen sweet potato fries in one even layer in the air fryer tray.
-The sweet potato fries should not overlap too much – otherwise make them in two batches.
+When the air fryer is hot, add the frozen fries in one even layer.
+They shouldn’t overlap too much – otherwise, cook in batches.

-Cook the sweet potato fries for 13-15 minutes total until they are crispy and but not burnt at the tips.
-Shake the tray every 5 minutes.
+Cook the sweet potato fries for 13-15 minutes total, or until they are fully cooked and crispy.
+Shake the air fryer basket every 5 minutes to help with even cooking.

-Once done, remove the sweet potato fries from the air fryer and place them in a bowl large enough to toss them.
-Add in your favorite (seasoning) salt and toss the crispy sweet potato fries until evenly coated.
+Once done, remove the sweet potato fries from the air fryer and place them in a bowl.
+Optional: Add in your favorite (seasoning) salt and toss the crispy fries until evenly coated.

-Serve these sweet potato fries with a dipping sauce – we like a tangy chipotle mayo or creamy ranch!
+Serve the sweet potato fries with a dipping sauce of your choice.
+We like Chipotle mayo, aioli, or ketchup.
+Enjoy!

 Storage Tips

-You can store any leftovers in a sealed container in the fridge.
-Due to the moisture, they’ll get a little soggy but they are still good to eat cold or warmed up over the course of a few days.
+Sweet potato fries taste best when they are fresh out of the air fryer.
+You can store any leftovers in a sealed container in the fridge for up to 3-4 days.
+Due to the moisture, they’ll get a little soggy over time.

-If you do want to reheat them, we’d suggest doing it in the air fryer so they get the chance to dry out again.
-The microwave also works but it will make them less crispy!
+For reheating, we recommend the air fryer so they get the chance to regain some of their crisp.
+The microwave also works, but it won’t make them crispy again.

 Related Recipes